-- 1. The U.S. EPA may be substantially involved in overseeing and monitoring this cooperative agreement. - a.
-Substantial involvement by the U.S. EPA generally includes administrative activities such as monitoring, review of project phases, and approving substantive terms included in professional services contracts.
+1. EPA may be substantially involved in overseeing and monitoring this cooperative agreement. - a.
+Substantial involvement by the EPA generally includes administrative activities by the Project Officer such as monitoring, review of project phases, and approving substantive terms included in professional services contracts. - b.

-- b.
 Substantial EPA involvement may include review of financial and program performance reports and monitoring all reporting, record-keeping, and other program requirements. - c.
-EPA may waive any of the provisions in term and condition II.B.1. at its own initiative or upon request by the CAR.
-EPA will provide waivers in writing. - 2.
-Effect of EPA's substantial involvement includes: - a.
-EPA's review of any project phase, document, or cost incurred under this cooperative agreement, will not have any effect upon CERCLA § 128 Eligible Response Site determinations or for rights, authorities, and actions under CERCLA or any Federal statute. - b.
-The CAR remains responsible for ensuring that all cleanups are protective of human health and the environment and comply with all applicable Federal and State laws. - c.
+EPA may waive any of the provisions in Term and Condition III.B.1. at its own initiative or upon request by the CAR.
+EPA will provide waivers in writing.
+2. Effect of EPA's substantial involvement includes: - a.
+EPA's review of any project phase, document, or cost incurred under this cooperative agreement, will not have any effect upon CERCLA § 128 Eligible Response Site determinations or for rights, authorities, and actions under CERCLA or any federal statute. - b.
+The CAR remains responsible for ensuring that all cleanups are protective of human health and the environment and comply with all applicable federal and state laws. - c.
 The CAR remains responsible for ensuring costs are allowable under 2 CFR 200 Subpart E.